 Will that niggling lower backache just not go away?
-Was that twinge an indicator that you might be going into labour?
+Was that twinge a sign that you might be going into labour?

 When you’re pregnant, you can’t predict exactly when you’re going to go into labour, but you can keep an eye on the signs of labour – particularly the very early signs of labour which can begin a week before you give birth.
 If they seem to be hinting that things might be starting to happen then you can prepare yourself for the impending birth of your baby!